-The parties also agree that sexual and other discriminatory harassment based on protected status is a form of discrimination and will not be tolerated.
+The parties also agree that all harassment based on the categories in Article 5.1 are forms of discrimination and will not be tolerated.

 United Academics and the University recognize the value of diversity and inclusion among the faculty covered by this collective bargaining agreement.
-They further agree that the Board of Trustees Statement on Diversity (revised and adopted by the Board of Trustees: May 16, 2015) is incorporated by reference to this Agreement.
-All members of the bargaining unit shall familiarize themselves with this Statement. http://www.uvm.edu/trustees/policymanual/VIII%202B%20%20Diversity.pdf
+They further agree that the Board of Trustees Statement on Diversity (revised and adopted by the Board of Trustees: May 16, 2015 and reapproved by the Board in February 2024) is incorporated by reference to this Agreement.
+All members of the bargaining unit shall familiarize themselves with this Statement.